-(Mobile Collections and Receipts Application for Automation of Maritime Processing Fees)
+Mobile Collections and Receipts and Application for Automation of Maritime Processing Fees.

-As part of its Revenue Modernization (Rev Mod) program, U.S. Customs and Border Protection (CBP) is automating its receipt process for maritime processing fees (Forms 368 Collections Receipts and 1002 Tonnage Tax Certificates).
-These changes will enable CBP personnel to collect payment and issue eReceipts quickly and efficiently, while providing the trade with the ability to receive and store receipts electronically.
+As part of its Revenue Modernization (Rev Mod) program, U.S. Customs and Border Protection (CBP) automated its receipt process for maritime processing fees (Forms 368 Collections Receipts and 1002 Tonnage Tax Certificates).
+These changes enable CBP personnel to collect payment and issue eReceipts quickly and efficiently, while providing the Trade with the ability to receive and store receipts electronically.

-- New 368 & 1002 electronic receipts for maritime processing fees are being emailed to owner/operators and designated vessel agents.
+- New 368 and 1002 electronic receipts for maritime processing fees are emailed to owners/operators and designated vessel agents.

-- Owner/operators and designated vessel agents are responsible for printing the emailed receipts for presentation at ports until all maritime ports have MCR for 13 months, to ensure adequate payment history is available electronically.
+- Owners/operators and designated vessel agents are responsible for printing the emailed receipts for presentation at ports, together with any manual receipts that may have been received.

 - Officers can create draft receipts prior to boarding one or more vessels.

 - Officers can prepare and issue receipts offline when connectivity is not available.